Let's say you have two obscenely large sets of data.

 In many cases (such as the one in this tutorial) you'd likely want to merge two DataFrames based on the value of a key.
 A key is the authoritative column by which the DataFrames will be merged.
 When merging DataFrames in this way, keys will stay in tact as an identifier while the values of columns in the same row associated to that key.

-This type of merge can be used when two Dataframes hold differing fields for similar rows.
-If Dataframe 1 contains the phone numbers of people by name, and Dataframe 2 contains emails of a similar grouping of people, these two may be merged to create a single collection of data with all of this information.
+This type of merge can be used when two DataFrames hold differing fields for similar rows.
+If DataFrame 1 contains the phone numbers of customers by name, and DataFrame 2 contains emails of a similar grouping of people, these two may be merged to create a single collection of data with all of this information.

-> For example, performing a drop with axis 0 on key X will drop the row where value of a cell is equal to X.
+For example, performing a drop with axis 0 on key X will drop the row where value of a cell is equal to X.

 An example of a left/right merge can be seen below: